pamelanouboussi/SQL-Rockbuster/README.md

 # SQL-Rockbuster
-SQL queries for fictional data on movie rental business as part of CareerFoundry data analytics course Objective
+SQL queries for fictional data on movie rental business as part of CareerFoundry data analytics course
+## Objective
 Rockbuster Stealth LLC is a fictional movie rental company that used to have stores around the world.
-They are facing difficulties moving ahead in the age of streaming.
-The objective of this study is to identify where the most loyal customers are located and what films should be kept in inventory based on location in order to cut waste.
+Due to rising competition from online streaming services such as Netflix and amazon, the Rockbuster Stealth management team plans to use it’s existing movie licenses to launch an online video rental service.

-Data
+## Data
 The dataset comprises a database with the following tables:

 payment